-Meanwhile at our table, my family was abuzz; my daughter and I were doing the crossword on her place mat, my husband was playing the dot game with our son on his place mat.
+Meanwhile at our table a antique one, my family was abuzz; my daughter and I were doing the crossword on her place mat, my husband was playing the dot game with our son on his place mat.
 We talked about their school day.
 We told some jokes.
 We talked about pizza.

 When our food arrived, we all dove in.
 We talked between bites.
 Sometimes my kids talked during bites.
 Yeah, we gotta work on that.

 When the other table’s food arrived, the mother packed up her Kindle.
 I was relieved to see that; I love to see other families interact!

 While my family was still eating our dinner and the conversation had moved to whether or not we were going to attend the State Fair, I chanced a glance at the other table.
 The mother’s Kindle was still put away, but in its place was an iPhone that held her complete attention.
 The kids ate silently.
 The siblings didn’t talk amongst themselves.
 As the mother was absorbed in her iPhone, the mother wasn’t engaging them in conversation, either.
 The family was all together, yet they were all alone.